slsfi/abbi-ng-ai-image-descriptor/README.md

 ng update @angular/cli @angular/core @angular/cdk @angular/material
 ```

 When updating to a new major version of Angular, check the update guide first: <https://angular.dev/update-guide>.
-Also update the Angular major version number specified in [`Dockerfile`][dockerfile] and in [`docker-build-and-push.yml`][docker_build].
+Also update the Angular major version number specified in [`Dockerfile`][dockerfile].

 Other dependencies can be updated by bumping the version number in [`package.json`][package.json] and running: